DKMap-VIS/DKMap/README.md

    - points_ds: dataset embedding (a .npy file)
    - input_dimens: input feature dimension
    - scores: alignment metric embedding (a .npy file)
-- Alternatively, you can follow the steps in our provided ```regression.ipynb```, which demonstrates how to train a projection and mapping model and generate a static projection map.
+- Alternatively, you can follow the steps in our provided ```Projection_and_mapping.ipynb```, which demonstrates how to train a projection and mapping model and generate a static projection map.
-- For further interactive exploration of the dataset, please refer to ```Contour_mapping_interactive.ipynb```.
+- For further interactive exploration of the dataset, please refer to ```Interactive_contour_visualization.ipynb```.